wallmaden/Supervised-ML-Weather-Models/README.md

 # Supervised-ML-Weather-Models
-Analyse European weather trends using supervised machine learning to predict environmental outcomes, compare algorithm performance, and recommend the most effective model for climate forecasting.
+Analyse European weather trends using machine learning (supervised and unsupervised) to predict environmental outcomes, compare algorithm performance, detect long-term climate patterns, and recommend models for climate forecasting.

 ![Python Logo](https://github.com/wallmaden/Supervised-ML-Weather-Models/raw/main/04%20Analysis%20and%20Visualisations/python-logo.png)

 **Author:** Paul Maden
-**Date:** April 2025
+**Date:** June 2025

 ---

 ## Project Overview

-This project was developed in collaboration with **ClimateWins**, a European nonprofit focused on understanding and predicting the effects of climate change, especially extreme weather events across Europe.
+This project was developed in collaboration with **ClimateWins**, a European nonprofit focused on understanding and predicting the effects of climate change—especially extreme weather events across Europe.

-The goal of this project is to evaluate the use of supervised machine learning models to analyze historical weather data and identify the most effective algorithms for forecasting climate-related conditions.
+The project was completed in two phases:

+- **Achievement 1 (Part 1):** Focused on using **supervised machine learning** to predict favorable weather conditions and evaluate model performance.
+- **Achievement 2 (Part 2):** Applied **unsupervised learning**, advanced ML models, and deep learning (e.g. CNNs) to explore long-term climate trends and generate insights for policy recommendations.

+The work culminated in a final proposal presentation (see `/presentation/`) highlighting model comparisons, results, and strategic forecasts.

 ---

 ## Objectives

+- Predict favorable vs. hazardous weather conditions using ML
+- Compare supervised models (e.g. KNN, Decision Trees, ANN)
-- Use machine learning to detect and forecast climate-related weather patterns.
+- Apply unsupervised learning to reveal climate trends and anomalies
-- Compare the performance of different supervised ML models.
+- Experiment with CNNs and advanced tuning to forecast future risks
-- Recommend an optimal model for short- and long-term climate forecasting.
+- Recommend safe zones for habitation over 25–50 years
-- Provide actionable next steps for integration into ClimateWins' tools and strategies.
+- Translate results into actionable proposals for ClimateWins

 ---